-A typical leviathan hunter spends most of his days researching the target of the next expedition.
-He needs to learn the lay of the land or water around the creature's lair, familiarize himself with its routines and favorite prey, and assemble provisions and survival gear appropriate to the area.
-This means visits to libraries as well as consulting with travelers from the target area-especially other leviathan hunters.
-The kill itself, though exhilarating, is all too brief.
+typical leviathan hunter spends most of his days arching the target of the next expedition.
+He needs familiarize himself with its routines and favorite prey, assemble provisions and survival gear appropriate to area.
+This means visits to libraries as well as consultwith travelers from the target area-especially other athan hunters.
+The kill itself, though exhilarating, is boo brief.
 And thus the hunter turns to a new target.

-The famed leviathan hunter Marbek is the subject of many a tall tale.
-He is always said to be on the trail of legendary creatures.
-Plenty of people claim to have seen him, but nobody can precisely describe him.
-Most hunters dismiss these stories as mere folktale but secretly envy the reputation of this mythical man.
-A few hunters have made Marbek himself the object of their pursuit.
-Obviously, this is not the same as hunting a dangerous beast-killing Marbek is not the goal.
-But the hunter who can bring proof of this legend's existence-or, better yet, join him in a hunt-is assured of fame nearly as great as Marbek's.
+The famed leviathan hunter Marbek is the subject of a tall tale.
+He is always said to be on the trail of dary creatures.
+Plenty of people claim to have seen but nobody can precisely describe him.
+Most hunters iss these stories as mere folktale but secretly envy the matter of this mythical man.
+A few hunters have made bek himself the object of their pursuit.
+Obviously, is not the same as hunting a dangerous beast-kill-Marbek is not the goal.
+But the hunter who can bring of of this legend's existence-or, better yet, join him in mat-is assured of fame nearly as great as Marbek's.